hyperledger/fabric/docs/source/telemetry.md

 | `Committer.Validate` | VSCC and endorsement policy evaluation for every transaction in the block. |
 | `Committer.RetrievePvtdata` | Pulling private data from other peers. |
 | `Committer.CommitLegacy` | Writing to the state database and block store. |

+## Chaincode invocations and state access

+The endorsement spans identify *which* chaincode and *which function* was invoked — `fabric.chaincode.name` and `fabric.chaincode.function`, the latter taken from the first argument by the convention every contract API follows.
+Nothing in the protocol enforces that convention, so the value is validated before being recorded and dropped if it does not look like a function name.
+Only the first argument is ever read; the rest are business data and are deliberately never recorded.

+Underneath, each callback the chaincode makes back into the peer gets its own
+span: `Chaincode.GET_STATE`, `Chaincode.PUT_STATE`, `Chaincode.GET_STATE_BY_RANGE`,
+`Chaincode.INVOKE_CHAINCODE` and the rest.
+This is what separates "this chaincode is slow" from "this chaincode issues four hundred state reads", which look identical from the endorsement span alone.

+Every callback is handled on its own goroutine, keyed only by transaction id, so there is no ambient context to inherit.
+The invocation's span context is instead carried on `TransactionParams` into the transaction context, which is what those goroutines read.
+That also means no shared lock on the callback path.
+The same value is propagated across chaincode-to-chaincode calls, so a callee's state access stays in the caller's trace — as siblings of the invocation rather than children of it, told apart by their `fabric.chaincode.name`.

+These spans are on by default, because chaincode state access is usually the answer. **The sampler is the volume control**: shim spans inherit the sampling decision of the transaction that caused them, so a ratio-based sampler bounds them exactly as it bounds everything else.
+Set `FABRIC_TRACE_CHAINCODE_SHIM=false` for the case where a single sampled transaction fans out to thousands of reads and the spans stop being readable.
+The aggregate view survives either way, since Fabric already meters shim requests by type, channel and chaincode.

 ## How trace context travels, and where it stops